 We are hoping to return to the field in Fall 2019 or Spring 2020, dependent on our permissions.
 We intend to focus on the local geology, amethyst mines, and 3D models during these seasons.
 In the meantime, we are working on a book about the landscape and archaeological sites that will contain all of our newly made maps.

 The amount of work that we accomplish will depend on how much money we raise.
 In future seasons, we aim to correlate all of the epigraphic drawings of the inscriptions with the originals, with an eye to publishing another book on all of the inscriptions.
 We would also like to have a study season including speacilists to examine our botanical and faunal remains.
 These efforts would enable us to learn about the ancient diet and daily lives at the mines.
 Every donation, whether large or small, allows us to do more work in Egypt.
 We encourage you to help out.

 WORK IN EGYPT?

 As an official archaeological mission working in Egypt, we work directly with the Egyptian Ministry of Antiquities who sends security guards with our team into the desert.
-We commute daily from Aswan, which is a beautiful town and major tourist destination also protected by the Egyptian Tourist Police.
+We commute daily from Aswan, which is a beautiful town and major tourist destination also protected by the Egyptian military.
 Our team takes all of the necessary precautions to stay safe in Egypt, and we have been rewarded with happy and productive seasons.
 If you want to visit Egypt, I urge you to go as part of a tour group.
 You will be very safe and see wonders that will change your life.